 WHAT IS SECONDARY PARTNERSHIPS?

-Metropolitan Community College supports early college experiences for high school students by providing the opportunity to earn college credit while in high school.
-Students can take advantage of several programs such as Career Academy, College Now!, Kickstart Online, Concurrent Enrollment and Gateway to College.
-To learn about transferability to local four-year colleges, please visit the Articulation webpage.
+The office of Secondary Partnerships at Metropolitan Community College supports early college experiences for current high school students by providing the opportunity to earn college credit while in high school.
+Students can take advantage of different programs such as Career Academy, College Now!, Kickstart Online, Concurrent Enrollment and Gateway to College.

 Career Academy provides an opportunity for high school juniors and seniors to learn specific career knowledge and skills prior to high school graduation.
 Career Academy programs culminate in a career certificate or specialist diploma.

-CollegeNOW! is designed for high school students to offer a jumpstart on their college education with half-price tuition.
+CollegeNOW! is designed for high school students to offer a jumpstart on their college education.
 Students enroll into sections taught by MCC faculty on campus or online.

 Concurrent Enrollment is a partnership between MCC and high school districts.
 Students earn both high school credit and college credit simultaneously while attending their scheduled course in the high school classroom.